 - Vegetation Management Reduction of Ignition.
-GWP's existing vegetation management program is on a two-year cycle, ensuring that all trees under power lines have been trimmed and/or assessed at least bi-annually.
-This program has historically focused on maximizing safety and reliability for its customers and employees, and will be enhanced to include intended mitigation of wildfire risk; vegetation management practices will be expanded to exceed minimum clearance requirements (as described in GO 95) by trimming trees down to the telecommunications layer and to clear hazardous vegetation in both Tier 2 and Tier 3 zones.
-GWP's more aggressive tree-trimming policy may also include trimming or removing trees that could fall onto overhead power lines from above. - Vegetation Management Limiting the Spread of Wildfires.
+GWP's existing vegetation management program is on a two-year cycle, ensuring that all trees under power lines have been trimmed at least bi-annually.
+Vegetation management practices is expanded to exceed minimum clearance requirements (as described in GO 95) by trimming trees down to the telecommunications layer and to clear hazardous vegetation in both Tier 2 and Tier 3 zones.
+GWP's more aggressive tree-trimming policy may also include trimming or removing trees that could fall onto overhead power lines from above. - Vegetation Management Program (VMP) Limiting the Spread of Wildfires.
 Reducing the risk of spreading wildfires posed by hazardous vegetation near structures is achieved, in large measure, by leveraging the City of Glendale Fire Department's Hazardous Vegetation Management Program (VMP); the VMP reduces the risk of a home igniting from a nearby wildfire by controlling hazardous vegetation within 100 feet of the home. - Inspections.
-Expanding asset inspections and refining its master plan to address end-oflife infrastructure management.
-GWP is planning to issue a Request For Proposals (RFP)

-in early-2020 to solicit bids from qualified engineering firms to conduct a complete assessment of all overhead and underground assets, beginning in 2020; this assessment will include pole inspections, vault inspections, and inspections of all assets connected to (or within) these assets, including (but not limited to) transformers, crossarms, insulators, conductors, cables, landings, capacitor banks, voltage regulators, and all other attachments.
+Expanding asset inspections and refining its master plan to address end-of-life infrastructure management.
+In January of 2021.GWP issued a Request for Proposals (RFP) to solicit proposals from qualified engineering firms to conduct a complete assessment of all overhead and underground assets.
+In May of 2021, Council awarded a three-year contract to an Engineering firm to provide Transmission & Distribution System inspection.
+This assessment includes pole inspections, vault inspections, and inspections of all assets connected to (or within) these assets, including (but not limited to) transformers, crossarms, insulators, conductors, cables, landings, capacitor banks, voltage regulators, and all other attachments.
 This program, consistent with GO 165, shall assess the condition of GWP assets and provide a mechanism to prioritize repair and replacement.
-Maintaining robust infrastructure will minimize the likelihood of downed power lines or failed equipment that can spark and ignite wildfires.
+Maintaining robust infrastructure will minimize the likelihood of downed power lines or failed equipment that can spark and ignite wildfires. - Reclosers.

-- Reclosers.
 Modifying recloser settings during high-risk periods to minimize the likelihood of inadvertently reclosing in a high-wildfire risk area. - Equipment Failure.
 According to information collected by GWP staff, over 40% of equipment failures in recent GWP history were transformer failures and overhead conductor failures.
 GWP has instituted an on-going process to replace aged transformers, which are more likely to fail by tracking characteristics like age, installation date, manufacturer, loading factor, and size for each transformer.
-Currently, transformers with more than 40 service years are prioritized for replacement; this process includes an analysis to ensure new, replacement transformers maintain the proper size and loading factors.
+Currently, transformers with more than 40 service years are prioritized for replacement.
 The failure of overhead conductors can ignite a fire if the line is still energized when it touches the ground; GWP is investigating technological solutions to de-energize a falling conductor before it touches the ground.
 The probability of overhead conductor failure has been reduced.
-Thanks to Glendale City Council for adopting a new Mylar Balloon Ordinance on October 13,2020, which prohibits the sale of electrically conductive Mylar Balloons filled with helium or gas lighter than air within city limits.